Field Spaniel (Liver)

 Field Spaniel (blue roan) c 1890

 Towards the end of the 1800's, breeding Field Spaniels other than black began.
-Then some more astute breeders became involved and crosses with Sussex and the fore-runners of today's Springer Spaniels were used to produce the variety of colours recognized in this breed today.
+Then some more astute breeders became involved and crosses with Sussex and the fore-runners of today's Springer Spaniels were used to produce the variety of colours recognised in this breed today.

-History of the Field Spaniel in Australia
+History of Field Spaniels in Australia

 Grand Champion Field Spaniel (Australia) born 1905